LibrariesHacked/openlibrary-search/README.md

 Unfortunately the downloads provided don't play nicely for direct importing into PostgreSQL.
 They error on import as the number of columns provided varies.
 Cleaning it up can be difficult as the text file for editions is 25GB.

-_To do note: Check if this is still the case and if so there could be some Linux tools to do this - maybe try `sed` and `awk`_
+_To do note: Check if this is still the case and if so there could be some Linux tools to fix this - maybe try `sed` and `awk`_

 Instead, the file [openlibrary_data_process.py](openlibrary_data_process.py) reads in the text file and writes it out again for each row, but only where there are 5 columns.